Generalized gamma approximation with rates for urns, walks and trees: Random walk: Proof of Theorem 1.11

-\begin{proof}[Proof of Proposition~\ref{prop7}] Note that the number of visits to the origin is exactly the number of nodes in the path from Leaf~$1$ (which is always in the first tree) up to the root.
-Hence the urn embedding is the same as for Proposition~\ref{prop1}, except that at the beginning the urn contains one black ball and one white ball (the black ball representing the the leaf of the second tree).
+\end{proposition} \begin{pf} Note that the number of visits to the origin is exactly the number of nodes in the path from Leaf $1$ (which is always in the first tree) to the root.
+Hence, we can use a similar urn embedding as for Proposition~\ref{prop1} with $k=1$, except that at the beginning the urn contains one black ball and one white ball (the black ball representing the leaf of the second tree).

 This proves the second identity of the proposition.
-To obtain the first identity, take a random walk of length~$2n+1$ and remove the last time step, obtaining a random walk of length~$2n$.
-Since the number of visits to the origin cannot be changed in this way, the first identity follows. \end{proof}
+To obtain the first identity, take a random walk of length $2n+1$ and remove the last time step, obtaining a random walk of length $2n$.
+Since the number of visits to the origin cannot be changed in this way, the first identity follows. \end{pf}